next-hat/nanocl/contributing.md

 ## Docker Desktop

 In case you are using Docker desktop, you need to use the `docker-compose.yaml`<br/>
-But for you need to update this line:
+But before you need to update this line:

 ```yaml
 volumes: